isomerpages/moe-ahmadibrahimpri/_departments/Arts.md

 description: ""
 ---
 #### Vision
-Confident and creative students, passionate about developing their Potential &amp; Talents in the Arts.
+Confident and creative students, passionate about developing their Potential and Talents in the Arts.

 #### Mission